andmos/Coffee/FrenchPress.md

 ### Instructions
 * Fill half pressure pot with freshly boiled water.
 Rotate lightly the jug so that all the coffee is wetted .
 Fill with specified flow .
 * Put on the filter lid so that the spout is closed.
 * Wait four minutes before pushing the plunger down slowly.
-Turn the filter cap around so the spout open.
+Turn the filter cap around so the spout is open.